Import from Amazon Kindle

 1. Visit read.amazon.com/notebook and sign out of your first account using the link in the top right (where it says Hello, [your name])

-Going forward, whichever account is currently "logged in" at read.amazon.com/notebook will be kept in sync by the Readwise browser extension.
+However, only one account can maintain a continuous, automatic sync with your Readwise account.
+Whichever account is currently logged in at read.amazon.com/notebook will be kept in sync by the Readwise browser extension.

 Can I jump to a highlight directly in the Kindle app?